dinesh-papineni/2048-AI-Solver/Readme.txt

 =============================
 2048Solver
 =============================
-contact p.dineshchowdary@gmail.edu for further information or any help.
+contact p.dineshchowdary@gmail.com for further information or any help.

 Description
 =============================